geoffodonnell/geoffodonnell.github.io/_posts/2023-04-17-github-workflow-install-powershell-module.md

   * Set up the NuGet client to read packages from private GitHub Packages registry
   * Create a local PowerShell Module Registry
   * Using the NuGet client, download the module package directly to local PowerShell Module Registry
-  * Install package from local PowerShell Module Registry
+  * Install the package from local PowerShell Module Registry

 Note that [publishing a PowerShell module to GitHub Packages]({% post_url 2023-04-16-github-workflow-publish-powershell-module %}) is discussed in a previous post.